Stable NLS solitons in a cubic-quintic medium with a delta-function potential: Explicit solutions

-It turns out that all solutions described by Proposition~\ref{basic.prop} are in fact positive, that is, satisfy $u(x)>0$ for all $x\in \mathbb{R}$.
-Furthermore --- and this is quite remarkable --- they can all be expressed in terms of elementary functions.
-As will be seen shortly, this is especially striking in the range of the propagation constant $k>3/4$ which is not allowed in free space (i.e., when $\epsilon=0$) \cite{Canada,Pushkarov}.
-We will now determine \emph{all} positive solutions of \eqref{solequ}.
+We shall henceforth focus on positive solutions.
+We will show that they can all be expressed in terms of elementary functions, which is a remarkable feature of the present model.
+This is especially striking in the range of the propagation constant $k>3/4$ which is not allowed in free space (i.e., when $\epsilon=0$) \cite {Canada,Pushkarov}.

 First, multiplying \eqref{solequ} by $u^{\prime }$ and integrating from $x>0$ to $\infty $, respectively from $-\infty $ to $x<0$, we get